 How Diabetes Causes Foot Problems

-Many factors work in unison to cause foot problems in people who have diabetes, especially poor circulation and nerve disease (neuropathy).
+Many things work together to cause foot problems in people who have diabetes, especially poor circulation and nerve disease (neuropathy).
 Neuropathy significantly dulls awareness of your feet, making you more susceptible to extensive injury-related damage.
 Also, diabetes can impair your ability to heal by both damaging your immune system and decreasing the blood flow in your legs.

 Who's at risk?

 Things that increase your risk for diabetic foot problems include: